joo-was-already-taken/pomidoro/README.md

 - **Client-server architecture**: a single server process manages the timer state, allowing multiple clients (e.g., terminal, status bar) to interact with it simultaneously.
 - **Customizable**: flexible TOML configuration for intervals and cycles.
-- **Linux-only**: currently it only supports abstract sockets for client-server communication, perhaps in the future it will also support other Unix-compatible systems.

 ## Run directly using Nix
 ```bash